Tuft & Needle is having a blowout Cyber Monday sale on mattresses—get a bed for just $500

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Tuft & Needle Cyber Monday sale: Save up to 30% on mattresses and sleep essentials
+This article originally appeared on Reviewed: Shop the Tuft & Needle Cyber Monday sale for dreamy mattress discounts